-Uber prices blockbuster IPO conservatively to raise $8.1 billion: sources
+Uber prices blockbuster IPO conservatively to raise $8.1 billion

-NEW YORK (Reuters) - Uber Technologies Inc priced its initial public offering on Thursday at the low end of its targeted range, raising $8.1 billion, two people familiar with the matter said, adopting a risk-averse stance toward the most high-profile U.S. listing since Facebook Inc seven years ago.
+NEW YORK (Reuters) - Uber Technologies Inc priced its initial public offering on Thursday at the low end of its targeted range to raise $8.1 billion, adopting a risk-averse stance toward the most high-profile U.S. listing since Facebook Inc seven years ago.

-Uber’s IPO comes against a backdrop of turbulent financial markets and the plunging share price of its U.S. rival Lyft Inc.
+Uber’s IPO came against a backdrop of turbulent financial markets, fueled by the trade dispute between the United States and China, as well as the plunging share price of its U.S. rival Lyft Inc. It assigns a valuation to Uber of $82.4 billion, significantly less than the valuation of up to $120 billion that its investment bankers predicted last year.

-Uber is eager to avoid a repeat of what happened to Lyft’s stock, which priced strongly in the company’s late-March IPO, opened trading strongly, but has been falling mostly since.
+The IPO was oversubscribed, but Uber settled for a lower price to avoid a repeat of Lyft’s IPO in late March, which priced strongly but was followed by a plunge in the company’s shares.
+Uber also wanted to accommodate big mutual funds, which unlike hedge funds put in orders for a lower price.

 Lyft’s stock slumped nearly 11 percent on Wednesday to a record closing low of $52.91, well below the $72 per share IPO price, after the ride-hailing company reported a $1.1 billion quarterly loss.

-Uber, the world’s largest ride-hailing company, is aiming for a valuation of between $80.5 billion and $91.5 billion in the IPO.
-That is as much as one-third below what the startup’s insiders had hoped for last year, a sign of its more cautious approach in the wake of Lyft’s struggles.

-Uber priced its IPO at $45 per share, the people familiar with the matter said on Thursday, toward the bottom end of its $44-$50 per share price range.
-The IPO values Uber at around $82.4 billion.
+Uber said it priced its IPO at $45 per share, toward the bottom end of its $44-$50 per share price range.

-A company spokesman declined to comment.
-Uber is due to price the IPO after U.S. markets close.

 Some still consider the stock overpriced.